 Since Ethiopia's economy depends mostly on agriculture (about 45 to 50% of GDP), natural causes such as drought and sometimes unpredictable flooding put the entire economy of Ethiopia in a very bad shape and leave many starving.

-Illiteracy is another major reason why Ethiopia wallows in poverty.
+Illiteracy is another major reason why a section of Ethiopia wallows in poverty.
 Ethiopian leaders today do not pay much attention to education.
-Ethiopia has a lliteracy rate of 42.7% which implies only about 42.7% of the total population of Ethiopia above age 15 can read and write.
-This literacy rate is very bad compared to countries like Kenya (a neighboring country).
+Ethiopia has a lliteracy rate of 49% with the female literacy rate hovering around 41%.
+This implies only about 41% of the total female population of Ethiopia above age 15 can read and write which is very bad compared to most other African countries.

-Coffee which is very critical to the Ethiopian economy (with exports around $400 million dollars a year) sometimes meet low prices on the international market which puts the entire Ethiopian economy in a very bad shape.
+Coffee which is very critical to the Ethiopian economy (with exports around $400 million dollars a year) sometimes meet low prices on the international market which puts the entire Ethiopian economy in a very shaky state.

 Environmental issues such as water pollution (as a result of agricultural and industrial runoffs, etc.), land degradation which often leads to desertification, poor climatic conditions (including severe droughts), etc. continue to threaten several lives in Ethiopia today.